kkumaren/drupal-8-modules/annotations/README.txt

 INTRODUCTION
 ------------

-Entity Annotationsmodule can be used to integrate footnotes, tooltips and hints features on your website.
-Annotations created as a content can easily be placed on different contents.
+Entity Annotations module can be used to integrate footnotes, tooltips and hints on your website.
+Derived from the Annotation entity, they can easily be managed from /admin/content/annotations.

+Footnotes
+ Footnotes are numbered references added at the bottom of a page.
+This can be done by using the [fn:id] tag, where "id" represent the id of the footnote.

+Tooltips

+Hints